kartikeysharma95UZH/digi_score/README.md

-# Digital Score Analysis Methodology
+# Assessing Digitalization of European Communities

-To develop a methodology to assess and visualize the digitization level of communities based on their website features.
+To develop a methodology to measure and visualize the digitization level of communities based on their website features.

 ### **Data Scraping**